farald/GifReport/README.md

               projectTitle: "En tittel"
 ```

-The image dir should be an empty directory, and it will be emptied every time you run behat.
+The image dir should be an empty directory.
+It will be emptied at start of every behat run.